 Hinterlands is a national project conceived by Canal & River Trust, designed to connect communities with their local waterways and promote well being and creativity.
-I lead Hinterlands in London and am producing a programme of artist and community-led creative explorations of the Lee Navigation/River Lee in Enfield and Tottenham including:
+I lead Hinterlands in London and am producing a programme of artist and community-led explorations of the River Lee Navigation.
+The programme includes:

-Hinterlands piloted in 2018 and the current programme will continue until the end of 2021.
-Projects completed during the pilot phase include:
+Hinterlands piloted in 2018 and the current programme will continue until the end of March 2022.